5n0weirdo/5n0weirdo/README.md

 # About Me

 - :date: I've been coding for 2 years.
-- :trophy: I started building tech that would help people in their daily lives.
+- :trophy: I started building tech that would help people in a greater way.
-- 🖥️: I love using Software to solve every `Problem`.
+- 🖥️: I like using software to solve every `problem` I struggle with.
-- :computer: I am always up for a challenge since I've been exposed to different kinds of field in the `tech` space.
+- :computer: I am always up for a challenge since I've been exposed to different kinds of `tech` in this space.
 - 📚: I’m currently learning `Next.js` and `TailwindCSS`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `opportunity`.
+- :thinking: I’m currently open for a new `opportunities`.
 - :boom: You can visit [my portfolio](https://snoweirdo.vercel.app).
 <br>